-The forty six school clubs and societies provided every student an opportunity to stretch their potential in cultural, services, interest, sports, religious, and foreign language arenas.
-A twoday Extra Curricular Activity (ECA) Promotion Fair was held for Form 1-4 classes where all Form 1 students successfully enrolled in three or more ECA's - at least one from each of, Cultural, Sports, and Service clubs/societies, while more than 90% of Form 2 students enrolled in three ECA's.
+The fifty clubs and societies in school provided every student an opportunity to stretch their potential in cultural, services, interest, sports, religious, and foreign language arenas.
+A twoday Extra Curricular Activity (ECA) Promotion Fair was held for F1-4 classes where all F1 students successfully enrolled in three ECA's - one from Cultural, Sports, and Service clubs/societies respectively.
 A rigorous evaluation system by students, teachers, and the Student Association was employed to gauge participants' feedback to the quality of the club activities as well as suggesting areas for improvement.
-The Thumb-up Scheme and Penalty Scheme were enforced to give the club leaders more incentive to improve.
-With the ample opportunities of leadership, 80% of Form 5 students have been leaders at some level in the school and 75% of students have been office bearers of the Student Association/Clubs/Teams by the end of Form 6.
+The Thumb-up Scheme and Penalty Scheme were enforced to provide the club leaders an incentive to improve and enhance their sense of accountability.
+78% of F5 students have been leaders at some point in school and 75% of students have been office bearers of the Student Association/Clubs/Teams by the end of F6.